rudolfolah/emacs.d/README.md

 **Check [init-local.el](lisp/init-local.el) for additional local settings!**

+Init-local is right now loading these things:
+* monokai-theme
+* yasnippet
+* web-mode

+In the future those should probably go into the appropriate init-*.el files.

 ## Supported Emacs versions

 The config should run on Emacs 23.3 or greater and is designed to